 - Your remaining eight leaders achieve roughly 90% of their quota and bring in $18 million.

-- So you now have a delta of $4 million per underperforming manager when compared to their high performing peer who is a great coach.
+- So you now have a delta of $4 million per under performing manager when compared to their high performing peer who is a great coach.

-This does not even take into account the support and development you could be offering your top performing coaches or the cost of turnover due to losing high performing sales people due to their poor relationship with their front-line leader or coach.
+This does not even take into account the support and development you could be offering your top performing coaches, or the cost of turnover due to losing high performing sales people due to their poor relationship with their front-line leader or coach.

 The greatest coaches, the late John Wooden’s of the world, fully accept that the actions and behaviors they exhibited with their players and coaches are the leading indicator of how many wins they would obtain or how much revenue their teams will bring in.